The Richards Firm is available 24 hours a day and can hold meetings in person, by telephone, or virtually. Call us today to schedule an appointment.

 • Statements from yourself or others

-Write Down any Questions You May Have
+Write Down Any Questions You May Have

 Meet With an Attorney Alone

-You may prefer to bring a friend or loved one to meet with your attorney, but it is best to meet with your attorney alone.
+You may prefer to bring a friend or loved one to meet with your attorney for support.
+While understandable, it’s best to meet with your attorney alone, especially during the initial consultation.
 Meeting with an attorney while another person is present may compromise attorney-client confidentiality.
-Your attorney is required to keep everything you say confidential, but the presence of a third party means that what you share would no longer be confidential between you and the attorney.
-You should check with the attorney before you meet.

 Personal Injury Attorney in Hamilton, Ohio